 The glory of a God who isn’t afraid of the dark but will pursue you right through it until you fall panting into the light.
 The glory of a God who ignores your refusals, because He knows that you don’t know why you are so afraid to say yes to Him.

-I can tell you that while God may permission you to divorce, He does not command it, and He just may show up and ask you to reconsider, because He is planning glory.
+I can tell you that while God may permit you to divorce, He does not command it, and He just may show up and ask you to reconsider, because He is planning glory.

 I can tell you that a broken marriage can be healed, no matter who or what broke it.